 2.2 Pressure tanks shall be designed for strength corresponding to design pressure.
-Their design and test methods shall comply with the requirements of Part X "Boilers, Heat Exchangers and Pressure Vessels" of the Rules for the Classification and are subject to special consideration by the Register in each case.
+Their design and test methods shall comply with the requirements of Part X "Boilers, Heat Exchangers and Pressure Vessels" of the Rules for the Classification.

 2.3 Attachment of independent tanks shall eliminate or minimize its stressing because of stressing or motion of the adjacent hull structures.
 The weight of independent tanks and the loads generated by them shall be distributed uniformly over the hull structures.